concord-consortium/codap/docs/formal-build-process.md

       * If there have been, in the codap-data-interactives codeline run `npm run std:update-build-number`.
     * Check on extension changes
-        * in codap directory: `npm run record:ext`
+        * in codap directory: `npm run record:extn`
             * this step records the git hashes for dependent directories in codap files.
-        * then `git status`.
+        * then run `git status`.
 If the codeline is no longer clean, there have been changes.
 Commit them.
 * Automated part
-    * in codap directory, run `bin/do-full-build-process`.
-This script is intended to be monitored by the build engineer and gives has a sequence of points where the build engineer needs to indicate readiness to continue.
-It front-loads the tasks that are most likely to fail such as linting the codeline.
+    * In codap directory, run `bin/do-full-build-process`.
+This script is intended to be monitored by the build engineer and gives has a sequence of points where the build engineer needs to indicate readiness to continue by entering ‘y’.
-    * monitor for errors and answer ‘y’ at each point, if none.
+      If errors do occur, enter 'n'.
+This will abort the build.
+    * Here are the steps in the execution of the script:
+      1. verify clean codeline
+      2. update build number
+      3. make Pivotal Tracker release story
+      4. make the third party bundle
+      5. make release through the Sproutcore build process
+      6. copy release to codap-server and deploy
+    * Generally, the number of things that will have to be cleaned up increases as the build progresses.
+If the build fails after step 3, the PT release story should have its title modified to indicate it was abandoned.
+If the build fails after step 4, the CODAP directory will no longer be clean and work products will need to be removed.
+* Post-build:
+  * Inform QA of the build by posting a message in the CODAP channel on slack.
+  * In the Pivotal Tracker CODAP project, make sure stories for the build have the `qa-test` label.
 * Release notes
-  * The release notes are committed to the file, `Release-Notes.md` in the Git Hub wiki.
+  * The release notes are committed to the file, `Release-Notes.md` in the GitHub wiki.
   * Release notes are prepared after the QA process has been completed to avoid including rejected stories or rejected releases in the notes.
   * Since this is also a git repository, it is most convenient to clone it locally,